Equivariant K-theoretic enumerative invariants and wall-crossing formulae in abelian categories: Equivariant multiplicative vertex algebras

-\begin{remark} Following \cite{Li2011}, associated to any formal group law $F = F(u, v)$ is the notion of {\it vertex $F$-algebra}.
-When $F_a(u, v) \coloneqq u + v$ is the additive formal group law, it is exactly the usual notion of vertex algebra.
-When $F_m(u, v) \coloneqq u + v + uv$ is the multiplicative formal group law, it is the special case of our multiplicative vertex algebras where: \begin{enumerate} \item $\sT = \{1\}$ is trivial, i.e. there is no equivariance; \item \eqref{eq:mvoa-fields} and \eqref{eq:mvoa-ope-ring} only have exponents $i = j = k = 1$. \end{enumerate} The latter restriction is unnatural from a geometric perspective, where $z$ (and $w$) arises as the K-theoretic weight of a certain $\bC^\times$-action.
-For example, poles in $z$ at non-trivial roots of unity are a hallmark of $\bC^\times$-localization on Deligne--Mumford stacks.
+\begin{remark} Following \cite{Li2011}, associated to any formal $1$-dimensional group law $F = F(u, v)$ is the notion of a {\it vertex $F$-algebra}.
+When $F_a(u, v) \coloneqq u + v$ is the additive formal group law, it is exactly an ordinary vertex algebra.
+When $F_m(u, v) \coloneqq u + v + uv$ is the multiplicative formal group law, it is the special case of our multiplicative vertex algebras where: \begin{enumerate} \item $\sT = \{1\}$ is trivial, i.e. there is no equivariance; \item poles occur only at $z = 1$ (corresponding to $u = 0$), i.e. the vertex algebra is reduced. \end{enumerate} The latter restriction is unnatural from a geometric perspective, where $z$ should be viewed as the K-theoretic weight of some (hidden) $\bC^\times$-action, and poles in $z$ arise from $\bC^\times$-equivariant localization.
+Such poles generally exist at non-trivial roots of unity as well.

-Vertex $F$-algebras are canonically identified with ordinary vertex algebras only after a base change to $\bQ$ \cite[Theorem 3.7]{Li2011}, like how the Chern character $\ch\colon K(X) \to A_*(X) \otimes_{\bZ} \bQ$ must be rationalized to become an isomorphism.
-However, this is no longer true once $\sT$-equivariance is introduced, due to subtleties with the $\sT$-equivariant Chern character \cite{Edidin2000}. \end{remark}
+All formal $1$-dimensional group laws are equivalent over $\bQ$, so the notion of vertex $F$-algebras is independent of $F$ after an appropriate base change \cite[Theorem 3.7]{Li2011}.
+For the additive and multiplicative group laws, this is roughly equivalent to the existence of Riemann--Roch isomorphisms between $K(X)$ and $A_*(X)$ over $\bQ$.
+In contrast, when there is non-trivial $\sT$-equivariance, typically $K_\sT(X)$ is no longer isomorphic to $A_*^\sT(X)$ over $\bQ$ \cite{Edidin2000}. \end{remark}